There's quite a lot of poetry for children around but it can be surprisingly hard to find really good poems to share with children.

 On this page you'll read about why it's important to read poetry with kids, which poems are good to read and how to get started.

-But first, the short answer to the question of why it's important to expose babies and young children to poetry.
+So first, the short answer to the question of why it's important to expose babies and young children to poetry.

 Believe it or not, hearing poems and rhymes from their earliest days helps children develop three really critical pre-reading and communication skills:

-It's tempting to think that poetry is simply a series of rhyming lines which describe a thing or an experience.
+If we do, we're probably tempted to think that poetry is simply a series of rhyming lines which describe a thing or an experience.

 But if it was as simple as that, why would we need poetry at all?